Financial Planning13 min read

 Selling a business is not a single event.
 It's a multi-year process that touches every part of your financial life — taxes, investments, estate planning, retirement income, identity, and purpose.
 The owners who exit well are the ones who start planning years before the sale, not months.

-Here's a year-by-year framework for what that planning looks like.
+Here's a year-by-year framework for what that planning looks like — preceded by the broader framing that gives the timeline meaning.

 Year 5 Before Sale: Clarify the Vision